project-sunbird/sunbird-devops/Installation.md

 # Step 7: Customize sunbird
 **TODO** You can also build software extensions to Sunbird custom built to your requirements.
 Look forward to more detail here.

+# FAQ

+Q: I have run the DB scripts on the App server but I really want them on different machines.
+What do I do now?

+A: You could delete the app server and re-create.
+If you have any data you have copied, you should backup.
+Applications themselves are stateless and don't need a backup.
+If your DB was in use, then use the backup and restore mechanism to move the DB.
+To be on the safer side, take a backup of the disk and delete if the backup is not needed later.
+Otherwise, if it is a fresh installation, just delete the resource group (Azure) and re-run the Steps.